addcarwidgets logoAdd Car Widgets

 How do I know if my cable is charging-only or has data?

 Look for the Apple MFi (“Made for iPhone”) certification mark on the cable packaging or the cable itself.
-MFi-certified cables always include data conductors.
+A cable carrying that mark is built to sync as well as charge, so it includes the data conductors CarPlay needs.
 Cables without the MFi mark — especially cheap cables that came bundled with accessories — frequently omit the data lines.
 Apple's own boxed cables and any third-party cable from Anker, Belkin, or Nomad with MFi certification all carry data.

 Can a damaged Lightning port cause CarPlay to fail while charging works?